 When you apply for net metering, your facility must fulfill the NEPRA conditions.
 And here comes the first one:

 A: NOC by Electrical Inspector – You need to send a written request for a formal visit of a licensed electrical inspection team.
 They will examine insulation tests, wiring size and sustainability and quality of the whole wiring.
 If you get rejected, then you can apply again after clearing out the rejection reasons.

 B: Single Line Diagram for the whole net metering facility

 C: Technical Standards – According to NEPRA rules, your inverters shall comply with UL 1741 standard, IEEE 1547 2003, IEC 61215 or EN or other international standards.

-D: Load Flow Study: If you are capable of producing energy more than 500kW, then it is mandatory to provide a Load Flow Study on PSSE Software.
-Customers who are not eligible for production of 500kW, then net metering can be carried out with FDRANA.
-Additionally, for a 10kW facility it’s not compulsory.
+D: Load Flow Study: If you are capable of producing energy of more than 500kW, then it is mandatory to provide a Load Flow Study on PSSE Software.
+For customers who are not eligible for production of 500kW, then net metering can be carried out with FDRANA.
+Additionally, for a 10kW facility, it’s not compulsory.

 2. Mandatory Safety Requirements

-Before you submit your application for net metering, DISCO will send a team for the feasibility of safety standards.
+Before you submit your application for net metering, DISCO will send a team to the feasibility of safety standards.

-B: Interconnection disconnect switch should comply with IEC and IEEE standards
+B: The interconnection disconnect switch should comply with IEC and IEEE standards

 Other than mandatory safety requirements, NEPRA recommends taking some safety recommendations into consideration which are as below: